Pauli Toivonen

-Pauli Toivonen (22 August 1929 in Jyväskylä, Finland – 14 February 2005) was a Finnish rally car driver.
+Pauli Johannes Toivonen (22 August 1929 – 14 February 2005) was a Finnish rally car driver.
 He drove for Citroën, Lancia and Porsche and had many successes to his credit.
 Toivonen had two sons, Harri and Henri, both also rally drivers.

 Toivonen was awarded a controversial first place on the 1966 Monte Carlo Rally - the top three placing Minis of Timo Mäkinen, Rauno Aaltonen and Paddy Hopkirk and Roger Clark's 4th place Ford Cortina were disqualified.
 Rally officials determined the headlamp bulbs were not homologated, following a last minute rule change.
 The winner therefore became Toivonen's Citroën DS.